By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 To remain in good standing, a student must at all times have a major advisor and be within the degree time limits for the degree the student is seeking.
 Once a student’s plan of study has been approved by the Graduate School, the student at all times must have a duly constituted advisory committee, minimally including a major advisor.
 (Refer to the Advisory System section for additional information regarding the advisory committee).

 A student’s major advisor may resign from the advisory committee by written notice to the Graduate School and the student.
-If the student does not identify a new major advisor within thirty business days of the resignation, the student’s graduate degree program status is terminated.
-When the resignation occurs during a summer session or winter session, then the thirty business days begin on the first day of classes of the next fall or spring semester.
+If the student does not identify a new major advisor within 30 business days of the resignation, the student’s graduate degree program status is terminated.
+When the resignation occurs during a summer session or winter session, the 30 business days begin on the first day of classes of the next fall or spring semester.

 A graduate student and the major advisor must always be cognizant of the time limits associated with the student’s degree.
 The student, the major advisor, and the graduate program director and/or department head are notified of the date by which requirements must be completed when the Graduate School sends approved copies of the student’s plan of study.
 Any request to extend the date by which requirements must be completed must be submitted in writing to the Graduate School, and must be accompanied by a written endorsement from the major advisor.